-While proponents said it easily might become “the Eiffel Tower of Sarasota,” it has been sharply criticized by some in the art world as “tacky,” “kitch” or “something that belongs in a theme park.”
+While proponents said it easily might become “the Eiffel Tower of Sarasota.”
+But it also has been sharply criticized by some in the art world.
+Some have called it “tacky,” “kitch” or “something that belongs in a theme park.”

-Nevertheless, it is largely enjoyed by locals – many of whom try to recreate the pose for their own photos in front of the massive statue.
+Nevertheless, it is largely enjoyed by locals, In fact, we saw a lot of folks trying to recreate the pose for their own photos in front of the massive statue.

 In April of 2012, a 62-year-old woman slammed into the base of the sculpture in her Mercedes sedan.
 While it did not topple it, the impact reportedly broke the sailor’s leg nearly in two.
-The piece had to be taken down and repaired, before being remounted on the platform on Island Park Drive.
+We read news accounts that said the piece had to be taken down and repaired, It then was remounted on the platform on Island Park Drive.

-As it stands now, the 15,000 pound aluminum depiction reportedly is able to withstand the winds from a Category 3 hurricane.
+As it stands now, we understand the 15,000 pound aluminum depiction is able to hold up under the winds from a Category 3 hurricane.

-There is a small parking lot behind the statue, making it easy to access and have an up-close look at it.
+Our good fortune was to discover a small parking lot behind the statue.
+That gave us easy to access to have an up-close look at it.

 By the way, for those in the southern portion of the state, there was another copy installed at Mallory Square in Key West.
-We consider both to be great Florida Fun Zones.
+We consider both to be great Florida Fun Travel locales.